The-going/evlproject/content/ports/_index.md

 it, please drop me a note at <rpm@xenomai.org>.

 {{% notice info %}}
-The EVL project primarily tracks the [mainline Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git).
+The Xenomai 4 project primarily tracks the [mainline Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git).
 In absence of any specific information, all kernel releases mentioned below refer to mainline Linux.